PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

   no_hessians
 ```

 The first stage is a Morris screening: 80 evaluations, each one a short walk through parameter space changing one parameter at a time.
 It is cheap and it ranks the parameters per observable.
+It is a ranking, not a measurement: with ten trajectories the estimates are coarse, and any ranking of this kind is conditional on the ranges it was sampled over.

 {{< figure
     src="fig3.png"
-    caption="Morris screening.
-Each cell is the mean absolute effect of a parameter on an observable, scaled to the strongest parameter in that column, computed on the trajectories where no run failed.
-The time gap and the agent radius drive the flow, the neighbor repulsion drives the density, and the two wall parameters barely matter."
+    caption="Morris screening over the full parameter ranges.
+Each cell is the mean absolute elementary effect of a parameter on an observable, scaled to the strongest parameter in that column.
+An elementary effect is one step of one parameter along a Morris trajectory; steps where either end of the pair failed were discarded, so the count n per row is the number of valid steps that survived, between four and seven of the ten drawn.
+The time gap, the radius and the neighbor repulsion range dominate; the desired speed has a moderate effect on flow and speed; the two wall parameters are weakest."
 >}}

 The screening also revealed something no fit would have: in 28 of the 80 evaluations the model pushed agents through the walls and JuPedSim aborted the run.
 Those combinations have strong, long-range neighbor repulsion and weak wall repulsion.
 We narrowed the bounds accordingly and froze the wall parameters at their defaults.
 Knowing where a model breaks is part of validating it.

-With five parameters left, a Sobol analysis with 280 evaluations gives the proper variance decomposition.
+With five parameters left, and narrower ranges, a Sobol analysis with 280 evaluations gives the variance decomposition.
 Dakota computes the indices itself; the only change to the input file is one keyword, `variance_based_decomp`.
+Because the ranges and the fixed parameters changed between the two stages, the two rankings are not expected to coincide exactly; sensitivity is always relative to the ranges assumed.

 {{< figure
     src="fig4.png"
     caption="Sobol indices for the five remaining parameters, 280 evaluations, none failed.
-The time gap owns the flow and the speed, the radius and the neighbor repulsion range own the density.
-The desired speed explains little of any observable: in a jammed crowd it is nearly unidentifiable from jam observables, which matters below.
-With 40 base samples the estimates carry noise of a few hundredths, which is why some main indices exceed their totals; the ranking is robust, the decimals are not."
+The time gap has the largest first-order contribution to flow and, together with the neighbor repulsion range, to speed; the radius and the neighbor repulsion range dominate the density.
+The desired speed contributes a total index of 0.13 to 0.19 to the speed, small but not negligible.
+With 40 base samples the estimator is coarse: several first-order indices exceed their totals by 0.1, which is impossible for exact indices, so these are preliminary estimates.
+The broad ranking is what we use, not the decimals."
 >}}

 ## Step 4 — calibration, and why we did not use gradients